US routs Australia 97-78, to play for more basketball gold

 So were the Americans, at least for a little while.

-The U.S. kept misfiring from behind the arc and even had some shaky moments at the rim — Khris Middleton had an open dunk attempt, coming off the baseline he slammed the ball into the front of the rim.
+The U.S. kept misfiring from behind the arc and even had some shaky moments at the rim — Khris Middleton had an open dunk attempt coming off the baseline but slammed the ball into the front of the rim.

-But the Australians got only one basket from there and will look back at that stretch if they again go home without a medal.
-They still led by 11 with 2:59 to go but the Americans got the final eight points and were a missed 3 from Jayson Tatum from tying it at the half, with Australia bringing a 45-42 edge to the locker room.
+But the Australians got only one basket the rest of the half and will look back at that stretch if they again go home without a medal.
+They still led by 11 with 2:59 to go but the Americans cut the deficit to 45-42 by halftime.

+“Last five minutes of the second quarter they were fantastic and it continued into the third,” U.S. coach Gregg Popovich said.

-Then the Americans came back with two baskets from Holiday and two more from Durant.
+The Americans started the second half with two buckets from Holiday and two more from Durant.
 By the time the Australians got a basket nearly four minutes into the half, the U.S. had opened a nine-point lead.

-The Americans closed the quarter with a 15-2 push that turned a six-point lead into a 74-55 cushion. ___

 Follow Brian Mahoney on Twitter at https://twitter.com/briancmahoney